jcarouth/carouth.com/source/_posts/2015-02-08-my-proposal-was-rejected.markdown

 Okay, so number 5 isn't a real thing.

 The common theme in the rest of the responses is numbers.
 It's a numbers game most of the time.
-If you think about a conference organizer has a lot to consider.
+If you think about it, a conference organizer has a lot to consider.
 Pretty high on the list is the budget.
 There are budgetary consequences to selecting a talk.
-But beyond that a conference organizer has a responsibility to the attendees to make sure the program is balanced for thier needs.
+Beyond that, a conference organizer has a responsibility to the attendees to make sure the program is balanced for thier needs.
 As relevant as your talk is to you, it might not necessarily be to the expected audience.

 The bottom line here is that a rejection is not necessarily a reflection of the quality of your submission.
 I'll say it again.
 When your talks are rejected it does not mean they are bad ideas.
 Every speaker will face rejection.

 ## Why can't the organizers provide feedback by explaining why they rejected my talk?

 This question gets asked a lot.
 It's definitely a valid question.
-But the answer is definitely not what you're looking for.
+But the answer is likely not what you're looking for.

 Most people are looking for something like, "we rejected your talk because you said you were going to cover best practices and you didn't put in the abstract that you were going to cover tabs vs. spaces so we did not accept it."
-But the answer will likely more along the lines of, "we had 45 5-star talks and 30 speaking slots, yours just didn't make it into the 30."
+But the answer will likely be more along the lines of, "we had 45 5-star talks and 30 speaking slots, yours just didn't make it into the 30."
 The reasons why your talk wasn't one of the 30 can be very difficult to pin down and may have nothing to do with your abstract at all.

 ## Given that, how do I get the feedback I need?